-This course offers an in depth coverage of methods for Natural Language Processing.
-We will present fundamental models and tools to approach a variety of Natural Language Processing tasks, ranging from syntactic processing, to semantic processing, to final applications such as information extraction, human-machine dialogue systems, and machine translation.
-The flow of the course is along two main axis: (1) computational formalisms to describe natural language processes, and (2) statistical and machine learning methods to acquire linguistic models from large data collections.
+This course offers an in-depth coverage of main basic tasks for Natural Language Processing.
+We will present fundamental models and tools to approach a variety of Natural Language Processing tasks, ranging from named entity recognition to syntactic processing and document classification.
+The flow of the course is along two main axis: (1) computational formalisms to describe natural language processes, and (2) statistical and machine learning methods to acquire linguistic models from large data collections and solve specific linguistic tasks

 Person in charge